RWKV/RWKV-infctx-trainer/guides/RWKV-community-training.md

 # RWKV community model training

-Between major experiment pushes, and interprating of experiment data.
-And sleep.
-Time to time we find short burst of time, where the GPU ends up being idle.

-This tends to happen more often then @picocreator would like, especially when a training job is scheduled "as he goes to sleep", and gets an error due to a bug.

-As this ends up as wasted capacity, I am opening up access, to help facilitate finetune/training of models generally 1.5B and under, with mini bursts of datasets, which can be completed in under 12 hours on an 8x3090s (or 1x4090s).
-This will then be scheduled on a lower priority, ready to taking the training slot when its made avaliable
+Want to train a new model, or finetune ?

-In general, models with a positive impact to RWKV community (eg. specific language models) will be priotised over other models
+In general, models with a positive impact to RWKV community (eg. specific language models), or new unexplored use cases, will be priotised over other models, and scheduled between RWKV-x researchers runs.

 # Steps for the process